openshift/enhancements/windows-containers/windows-monitoring.md

 * Configure Prometheus provisioned as part of OpenShift install to collect data from Windows Nodes
 * Upgrade WMI exporter on the Windows Nodes
-* Leverage cluster-monitoring operator as much as we can for this work
+* Leverage cluster-monitoring operator for setting up Prometheus, alert manager and other components

 ### Non-Goals